MediaBlog

 Top of page Course Work

-This program provides an in-depth, hands-on learning experience in Costa Rica, as well as a field excursion to Nicaragua.
-Because the curriculum is extremely interdisciplinary in nature (and no Spanish is required), the program is suitable for all majors.
-Twelve (12) academic credits are provided through Humboldt State University (HSU) in California, or through the University of San José (USJ) in Costa Rica, with an additional three (3) credits of directed study available by special arrangement.
-For more information, see the Academic Credit section of the 'Academics' page.
 Courses are listed below.
-All participants will typically enroll in the first three courses (9 credits), and select from the appropriate Spanish course (3 credits).
-If at the advanced Spanish level, participants may arrange other independent work in place of selecting a Spanish course (e.g., the Directed Research course, approval & extra fee required).
+All participants will typically enroll in the first three courses, and select from the appropriate Spanish course.
+If at the advanced Spanish level, participants may arrange other independent work in place of selecting a Spanish course.
 All courses are taught in English with the exception of the Spanish courses, which will include practical application of the language.

 Possible Volunteer Work Sites